 A film cut is when the film camera goes from one shot to the next.
 It’s a transition from one idea to another.
 While cuts are an integral part of filmmaking, there are a number of different types of film cuts.

 A film cut is created to achieve one of the many suspensions of disbelief within a movie.
-Many methods have been used to do this from the early days of editing, comparing older black-and-white movies with colors where you might get a conversation between two characters due to the camera switching between each character.
+Many methods have been used to do this since the early days of video editing.
+It compares older black-and-white movies with colors where you might get a conversation between two characters due to the camera switching between each character.

 Such as in older movies as they sat at a table talking while others were around them.
-In this post, we will try here to elaborate on the various types of film cuts available to you when trying to accomplish your suspension of disbelief or desired effect.
+In this post, we will try to elaborate on the different types of film cuts available to you when trying to accomplish your suspension of disbelief or desired effect.

 A film cut is where one scene ends and another begins.
 The world of filmmaking has evolved so much that we now have this art of creating different scenes within a single sequence.
 The first thing to understand is how the camera works.
 There are two main components that make up the camera.

 For example, they can be used to move the story along by introducing new locations or characters or even progressing time.
-They can also be used to draw attention to specific objects or areas of the frame (such as drawing attention to a character’s face).
 Cuts can also help create moods and feelings such as tension or excitement in your audience by taking them through different shots quickly.

 However, you may have noticed that there are different types of cuts.
 There are straight cuts, fade-ins and fade-outs, wipes, dissolves, and lots more.
 These transitions can be used for any number of reasons: to convey the passage of time, to replace a scene or location with another one, or simply to add a bit of flair to your production.
 Let’s learn about the most common film cuts as follows:

 A jump cut is when there is an interruption between two shots that do not appear to go together.
 This usually involves a break in the continuity of time or space.
 For example, if the action on-screen suddenly moves forward in time or location without proper transition, this may be considered a jump cut.
-It is often used choose to use jump cuts when they have limited amounts of footage available and need to create a sense of continuity in order to move things along quickly.
+It is often used to use jump cuts when they have limited amounts of footage available.
+And when you need to create a sense of continuity in order to move things along quickly.

 Jump cuts are editing techniques used in film and television to move a scene forward in time.
 Omitting part of the action creates a discontinuity in the story and makes the audience aware they are watching a film.
 This type of film cut is most often created by removing middle parts from shots.
 A shot of a subject is taken from two different angles and then edited together, with the middle section removed to shorten it.